United States Regiments & Batteries > Minnesota

 Battle of Gettysburg

-The regiment entered the field 420 strong, of whom 32 men (Company L) were serving as skirmishers and 56 men (Company C) were detached to the division during the famous charge.
+The First Minnesota Infantry Regiment entered the field 420 strong, of whom 32 men (Company L) were serving as skirmishers and 56 men (Company C) were detached to the division during the regiment’s famous charge.
 Fifty men were killed, 173 wounded and 1 missing.

 Colonel William Colville led the men into action and was wounded during the charge on July 2nd.
 Captain Nathan Messick took over command only to be killed the next day during the repulse of Pickett’s Charge.
 He was followed in command by Captain Wilson B. Farrell, also killed at this time, and finally by Captain Henry C. Coates.